INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 nc -l -p 5000
 ```

-On the client side, issue the following Netcad command and send `Hello World` (hit Enter to send it):
+On the client side, issue the following Netcat command and send `Hello World` (hit Enter to send it):
 ```bash
 # This is a blocking call.
 Use Ctrl+c to exit.
 nc <server-ip-here> 5000
 Hello World<ENTER>
 ```

-Do you receive the message on the server side?
+Did you receive the message on the server side?
 You should.
 If not, please ask an instructor for help.

 As you have seen now, communication between these containers inside the `docker0` network can take place via all ports.
 If you still do not belive it, please try any other port and test the communication again.
 Perhaps with UDP?
 Netcat parameter `-u` allows you to do so.